Twarner491/TeddyWarner.org/docs/writings/decisiveness.md

 *Ex nihilo nihil fit*.
 Nothing comes out of nothing.

 !!! quote "Buridan's Ass"
-    If you place a mule equidistant between two identical bales of hay, the mule would starve to death.
+      If you place a mule equidistant between two identical bales of hay, the mule will starve to death.

-Tech twitter frequently utlizes the mantra "you can just do things".
+Tech twitter frequently utilizes the mantra "You can just do things".

-For a while I thought of this as quite profound inspiration, until I read a tweet that said something along the lines of "Congrats Tech Bros!
+For a while, I thought of this as quite profound inspiration, until I read a tweet that said something along the lines of "Congrats Tech Bros!
 You've discovered agency!"
-Upon reading this saterization I promptly decided that the prase was a naive discription of a know concept.
-What this says about the maluability of my opnions is quite intresting, but for now lets stick to what comes after adequate/ample agency.
+Upon reading this satirization I promptly decided that the phrase was a naive description of a known concept.
+What this says about the malleability of my opinions is quite interesting, but for now, let's stick to what comes after adequate/ample agency.

 <center>
   <br>